 For more details on treatment, see Treating Acute Lymphocytic Leukemia (Adults) and Treating Childhood Leukemia.

 Although this lymphoma is fast-growing, if it hasn’t spread to the bone marrow when it’s first diagnosed, the chance of cure with chemo is quite good.
 But it is harder to cure once it has spread to the bone marrow.

 Treatment of these skin lymphomas is discussed in Treating Lymphoma of the Skin.

 This lymphoma is linked to infection with the HTLV-1 virus.
 There are 4 subtypes, and treatment depends on which subtype you have.

 Because there is no clear standard treatment for this disease, patients might want to consider enrolling in a clinical trial, if one is available.

-This fast-growing lymphoma is often first treated with steroids (such as prednisone or dexamethasone) alone, especially in older patients who would have trouble tolerating chemo.
+This fast-growing lymphoma might be treated first with steroids (such as prednisone or dexamethasone) alone, especially in older patients who might have trouble tolerating chemo.
 This treatment can reduce fever and weight loss, but the effect is often temporary.
 If chemo is needed, combinations such as CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone) may be used.
 Another option might be the chemo combination of cyclophosphamide, doxorubicin, and prednisone, along with the monoclonal antibody brentuximab vedotin (Adcetris).
 If the lymphoma is only in one area, radiation therapy may be an option.

-Chemo rarely produces long-term remissions, so a stem cell transplant is often suggested after initial chemotherapy if a person can tolerate it.
+Standard doses of chemo rarely produce long-term remissions, so a stem cell transplant is often suggested after initial chemotherapy if a person can tolerate it.